Dental Implants

 A natural tooth consists of a root and a crown.
 If you compare natural teeth to implant-supported replacement teeth, you’ll see they have the same basic parts.
 Both have a crown (the visible part used to chew food).
 Both have a root that holds the tooth securely under the gum and is anchored into the jaw.
 The difference is that the implant is made of titanium – the same time-tested material used by surgeons for artificial joints.
 When you lose a tooth, you lose both the root and the crown.
 To replace the tooth, the surgeon first replaces the root with a small dental implant.

 Time is allowed for the bone to heal and grow around the dental implant.
-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
+The bone bonds with the titanium, creating a strong foundation for artificial tooth.
 A support post (abutment) is then placed on the implant and a new replacement tooth (crown) is placed on top of the abutment.
-In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
-If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

 The SURGICAL PROCEDURE

 The placement of dental implants more often than not, involves two surgical procedures.
-First, implants are placed within your jaw bone.
+First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
-Dr. Boghossian will work with your dentist to make sure that you have temporary teeth if needed.
-At the same time, your general dentist is working closely with a lab and fabricating permanent replacement teeth.
+Dr. Boghossian will work with your dentist to make sure that you have a temporary tooth if needed.
+At the same time, your general dentist is working closely with a lab and fabricating the crown.

 After the implant has bonded to the jawbone, the second phase begins.
-Dr. Boghossian will uncover the implants (three to four months after implant placement).
+Dr. Boghossian will uncover the implant (three to six months after implant placement, as stated above).
 We call this procedure Stage 2.
-Your implant (s) will be exposed (uncovered) and healing caps placed over them for your dentist to see.
-These will act as anchors for the artificial teeth.
-The entire procedure usually takes six to eight months.
+Your implant will be exposed (uncovered) and a healing cap is placed over it for your dentist to see.
+These will act as an anchor for the artificial tooth.
+The entire procedure usually takes six to twelve months.
 Most patients experience minimal disruption in their daily life.